 MOA’s popular indoor theme park, Nickelodeon Universe, is home to 27 attractions and counting.
 Some of the newest include the Bubble Guppies Guppy Bubbler, the longest indoor zip line in the country, and a nightly light show.

-Scheduled to open this spring, FlyOver America simulates soaring over national landmarks.
+One of the newest attractions is FlyOver America, which simulates soaring over national landmarks.
 The seats move and swing gently, creating a sense of flying.
 The immersive experience will feature wind, mist and scents to enhance the images on the screen.

 Families can also explore the new Minnesota Children’s Museum “pop-up” play space on the north side of the mall, which features rotating exhibits from the St. Paul museum.
 At Sea Life Minnesota Aquarium, the Pacific Northwest touch pool and Stingray Adventure have been expanded to allow for even more interaction with the critters.

-Come summer, the new 60,000-square-foot Crayola Experience will make its debut as one of the mall’s largest attractions.
+The new 60,000-square-foot Crayola Experience is now open and is one of the mall’s largest attractions.
 Kids will find 25 hands-on activities like naming and wrapping their own crayons, as well as a retail store.

 A new third-floor food court, called Culinary on North, features a dozen fast-casual restaurants, with food served on real plates with real silverware.
-Guests can dine on grilled cheese, tater tots and milkshakes at Melt Shop, and made-to-order wraps and salads at Piada Italian Street Food.
+Guests can dine on grilled cheese, tater tots and milkshakes at Melt Shop, enjoy tasty burgers, sandwiches, hot dogs, custard and more at the popular chain Shake Shack, and made-to-order wraps and salads at Piada Italian Street Food.

 Other newcomers are Cantina Laredo, a full-service Tex-Mex chain with a full bar specializing in margaritas and sangrias, and Jimmy Buffett's Margaritaville.

 To assist shoppers navigating the mall or connecting to social networks, the mall recently introduced free Wi-Fi throughout the building.
-Valet parking, formerly available at Nordstrom and the Raddison Blu, now inclues the option for shoppers to drop their car off on one side of the building and pick it up on another.
+Valet parking, formerly available at Nordstrom and the Radisson Blu, now includes the option for shoppers to drop their car off on one side of the building and pick it up on another.